Jash-2000/Robotics-IRC-1410-Flexpendant/Fuzzy Control/Readme.md

 # Fuzzy Robot Arm

+Use Fuzzy Toolbox and ANFIS toolbox.
+The files are also added to this repo.

+---

 **Terminology** | **Description**
 -----|------------
 **Forward Kinematics** | The process of determining the desired Cartesian Co-ordinates from Joint Params. |